GDEED/quill/README.md

-# Quill
+# This is a fork of Quill for Reality Virtually Hackathon
-Registration, for hackers!
+Customized this for registration and team formation for our hackers!

 Quill is a registration system designed especially for hackathons.
 For hackers, it’s a clean and streamlined interface to submit registration and confirmation information.
 For hackathon organizers, it’s an easy way to manage applications, view registration stats, and more!